11 Signs of a Codependent Parent: How to Heal

 1. Lack of emotional support

 Codependent parents often grew up without the nurture and emotional connection they needed to develop fully as children.
+Therefore, they learned to suppress their needs and emotions while nurturing the belief that they had been abandoned.

 2. Parental power struggles